bhardwajNihal/Recipe-App-react/README.md

 - A react app built with some advanced react concept
 - understood react routing, making this single page application
-- solidified hooks concepts and fetching data from apis
+- solidified hooks concepts
+- fetching data from API
+- understood Context api in detail, and global state management